(Available only in the undergraduate day program)

 The industry encompasses an array of professions, including players, officials, athletic directors, athletic trainers, fitness instructors, professional managers, facilities managers, sporting goods manufacturers, club managers and sports card retailers.

-This degree is ideal for adult learners and traditional undergraduates who wish to transfer college credits, switch to business from another discipline or supplement a technical degree or background with a bachelor’s degree in business.
+The BS Business Studies degree programs are ideal for transfer students who want to maximize transferable college credits, switch to business from another discipline, or supplement a technical degree or background with an undergraduate degree in business.

 Free elective Credits: 27